pretty-technical/MikadoSDKiOS/README.md

 ### SDK

-After install Cocoapods, open the PodFile with the command `open podfile` and copy `pod 'MikadoSDK', :git => 'https://github.com/prettytechnical/MikadoSDKiOS.git', :tag => '0.0.5'`, then update the pods with `pod update` or `pod install` command.
+After install Cocoapods, open the PodFile with the command `open podfile` and copy `pod 'MikadoSDK'`, then update the pods with `pod update` or `pod install` command.

 ## Usage

 Mikado SDK is really simple to setup in the project.
-In the `AppDelegate` declare `Mikado.instance.initialize()` which will automatically validate if the user's session has expired and get the currency list.
+In the `AppDelegate` declare `Mikado.instance.initialize(api: ApiEnvironment)` which will automatically validate if the user's session has expired and get the currency list.
+The `initialize(api: ApiEnvironment)` method need as a parameter the API environment, which are:
+- `ApiEnvironment.PROD`
+- `ApiEnvironment.DEV`
+- `ApiEnvironment.STG`

 The SDK also has other methods that can be implemented inside the project, these are:

 - `Mikado.instance.hasSession()`
 - `Mikado.instance.downloadGameList()`